commonality/archetypes/README.md

 ![REST API][rest-api-image]

-> ![Quote][quote-left-img] The [`Party`](./docs/api/archetypes/v1/party/js/README.md) archetype represents an identifiable, addressable entity that may have a legal status and that normally has autonomous control over (at least some of) its actions.
+> ![quote][octicon-quote] The [`Party`](./docs/api/archetypes/v1/party/js/README.md) archetype represents an identifiable, addressable entity that may have a legal status and that normally has autonomous control over (at least some of) its actions.
 >
 > Arlow, J., & Neustadt, I. (2006).
 Party archetype pattern.
 In [_Enterprise patterns and MDA: building better software with archetype patterns and UML_][mda-book-url] (p.
 122).
 Boston: Addison-Wesley.